The approach often seems as difficult as herding a room full of cats. But it doesn’t have to be.

 Planning is the easy part; execution is where it gets tricky.
 Why?
 Because businesses, and the environments in which we operate, are dynamic.
 If you plan as though your business is static and anticipate everything to move linearly, you will be disappointed (at best) or caught flatfooted with sub-optimal results.
 Effective execution does not occur in the safety of orderly and linear process management.
 It emerges from complexity and well-led chaos.
 While you cannot control complex adaptive systems, you can influence them to establish conditions from which your intended outcomes can emerge.

-In a recent conversation, a chief strategy officer of a large hospital system expressed frustration about their organization’s ability to execute broadly on a very ambitious strategy.
+In a recent conversation, a chief strategy officer of a large healthcare system expressed frustration about their organization’s ability to execute broadly on a very ambitious strategy.
 They were using Lean and had their priorities, projects and A3s, but they were not executing with the needed velocity or power.
 And they were not getting to where they wanted to be.
 We believe that executing strategies, particularly for large organizations, is a chaotic phenomenon that requires a different approach.

 Process-driven solutions are great for controlling big, linear undertakings.
 If you do things the same way every time, you will get the same result every time.
 That kind of cause-and-effect thinking is useful in, say, assembly-line manufacturing or transactional work.
 Lean is derived from a manufacturing environment and its very purpose is intended to be orderly, predictable and controlled.